kaioln/KubeCut/README.md

 ## Getting Started

-To get started with jKpCutPro, you need to set up both the backend and frontend environments.
+To get started with **jKpCutPro**, you need to set up both the backend and frontend environments.
 The instructions below will guide you through the complete setup process.

 ## Backend Setup